-The benefit of this feature is that the stove can operate for longer periods of time, with most fuels, without the grate requiring cleaning.
-If the flame becomes dark orange, is accompanied by black smoke or burns with a lazy motion - it's time to clean the grate When you first operate your stove or whenever you change fuels check to determine needed cleaning frequency.
+This feature allows the stove to operate for longer periods of time without the grate requiring cleaning.
+If the flame becomes dark orange, is accompanied by black smoke or burns with a lazy motion - it's time to clean the grate Frequency of cleaning depends on the amount of fuel being burnt and the quality of the Fuel.
+Poor quality fuel will require more frequent cleaning of the Versa Grate System shown in figure 23.